 While the legal, business and financial issues are important, contracting successfully in a foreign country also involves personal and practical items.
 Unlike employees being assigned abroad, you may be on your own to get set up in your new work location.

 There is a wide array of housing options, and you will have to think about which is most suitable.
 For apartments, the primary issues are cost, security deposits, lease terms and location.
-It is also an option to use a long-term hotel stay, or private rentals by local owners (such as Airbnb) which are growing in popularity.
+It is also an option to use a long-term hotel stay or private rentals by local owners (such as Airbnb).

-If the local language is different than yours, this can affect both work success and personal interaction.
-Even if your contract does not require fluency (English being the most common business language), it is a good idea to brush up some key phrases.
-Culture shock is always possible, and it’s a good idea to seek out other local expats for advice and social breaks.
+If the local language is different from yours, this can affect both work success and personal interaction.
+Even if your contract does not require fluency, it is a good idea to brush up on some key phrases.
+Culture shock is always possible, and it’s good to seek out other local ex-pats for advice and social breaks.